Johansoltoft/johansoltoft.github.io/_pages/about.md

   - /about.html
 ---
 ![Twitch Emote Network](/images/twitchnetwork.png)
 Can emotes be seen as a kind of strange text?
 Twitch, the livestreaming platform, has a fast-paced chat due to its many viewers.
-Therefore, it's both hard to have a conversation on the platform and the words used are generally quite short - not so interesting in regards to semantic analysis. ut, I'm thinking of another way to research this communication: focusing on emotes.
+Therefore, it's both hard to have a conversation on the platform and the words used are generally quite short - not so interesting in regards to semantic analysis.
+I'm thinking of another way to research this communication: focusing on emotes.
 Their use often seems tied to the specific stream or community.
-I've therefore experimented with learning how to create a map of a network of co-occurring emotes using Gephi
+I've therefore experimented with how to create a map of a network of co-occurring emotes using Gephi

 A data-driven personal website
 ======